Bilal0335/chainlit-python-guarded-agent/README.md

 ## 📌 Screenshots

-> Add screenshots or a short video of your app here using Chainlit interface.
+> Add screenshots or a short video of your app using the Chainlit interface here.

 ---